department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/discovery-conversation-guide.md

 ## Priorities: - 10 minutes

 - What are some of the main things you do on the eBenefits website?
-- **share screen - eBenefits** I'm going to share my screen.
-Walk me through what you use on the eBenefits site.
+- I'm going to share my screen. **share screen - eBenefits** Walk me through what you use on the eBenefits site.
-- What are the main differences that you've noticed between eBenefits and VA.gov?
+- What are the main differences that you've noticed between eBenefits and VA.gov? (overall experience, ease of use, etc)
 - Do you think that you are able to achieve what you need to do on eBenefits?
 - Do you use any other websites or tools to help you manage your benefits?
 - Do you use the VA website to manage your benefits?
+- If no, how are you managing your benefits right now?
-- **share screen VA.gov** I'm going to share my screen.
-Walk me through how you manage your benefits on VA.gov.
+- I'm going to share my screen. **share screen VA.gov** Walk me through how you manage your benefits on VA.gov.

 ### Things to watch for: